Jonathan2251/lbd/_sources/funccall.rst.txt

   /*733*/     0, /*End of Scope*/

-After above changes, you can run Chapter9_1/ with ch9_1.cpp and see what happens in the following,
+After applying the above changes, you can run `Chapter9_1/` with `ch9_1.cpp` and observe the results as shown below:

 .. code-block:: console